There has been a rise in the number of gardeners shifting to organic fertilizers to feed their plants.

 The use of molasses in organic gardening is a common practice.

 Blackstrap molasses – which is created from the boiling of sugar in the refinement process – is high in iron, potassium, calcium, and magnesium and encourages the growth of beneficial microorganisms.

-On the basis of their extraction, the two types of molasses are as follows: first molasses which are an intermediate by-product and results from first sugar crystal extraction.
+Based on their extraction, the two types of molasses are as follows: first molasses, which is an intermediate by-product and results from first sugar crystal extraction.

-The second molasses contains the same amount of DM but a lesser amount of sugar.
+The second molasses contains the same amount of DM but less sugar.